 36 11 C.F.R. § 110.6(b)(2)(i)(D).

-proposed services to political committees, as discussed above, RBI will also qualify as a "commercial fundraising firm" for purposes of that regulation.37 As a commercial fundraising firm, RBI will not act as a conduit when it processes and forwards contributions as a service to candidates and authorized committees.
+discussed above, RBI will also qualify as a "commercial fundraising firm" for purposes when it processes and forwards contributions as a service to candidates and authorized committees.
 Therefore, RBI will not be subject to the reporting requirements for conduits.